Articles on: Legal & Security

 Crisp collects account information for each user (we refer to them as customers in this article), including:

-User first and last name, and profile picture
+• Profile information → first name, last name, and profile picture.

-End-user email address (if provided by end-user, thus involving a consent)
+• End-user Email address → when provided by the end-user, thus involving a consent

-End-user phone number (if provided by end-user, thus involving a consent)
+• End-user Phone number → when provided by the end-user, thus involving a consent

 Crisp resolves end-user identity information (first and last name, avatar, company) from external APIs.
 Those external APIs source this data from public information that the end-user consented to share on a third-party service (eg. on social networks such as LinkedIn or X).
 This end-user identity information is stored on Crisp services, for as long as the Crisp customer wishes them to be stored in their Crisp CRM database.
 The service used to discover such user information is Enrich, a service owned and operated by Crisp.